Rethinking food systems in East Africa amid conflict, climate change and rising hunger

-Food prices are rising beyond the reach of vulnerable families in drought-stricken, arid lands and among the urban poor.
-Prices for food and fuel had already increased a result of the impact of the COVID-19 pandemic on supply chains.
+Food prices are rising beyond the reach of vulnerable families in drought-stricken, arid lands, and among the urban poor.
+Prices for food and fuel had already increased as a result of the impact of the COVID-19 pandemic on supply chains.
 They have continued to rise sharply, due to the conflict in Ukraine.

 Story | 24 May 2023